Manhattan West

 Manhattan West is a 7 e6sqft mixed-use development by Brookfield Properties, built as part of the Hudson Yards Redevelopment.
 The project spans 8 acres and features four office towers, one boutique hotel, one residential building, 225000 ft2 of retail space and a 2.5-acre (1 hectare) public plaza.
 The project was built on a platform over Penn Station storage tracks along Ninth Avenue between 32nd and 33rd Streets.

 The project is bordered by Tenth Avenue and the Hudson Yards mega-development to the west and Ninth Avenue and the Moynihan Train Hall to the east.
-The taller North tower (One Manhattan West) extends 995 feet (303 m), and is one of the tallest buildings in New York City.
+The taller North tower (One Manhattan West) extends 995 feet (303 m).
 The project was largely completed in 2021, and held its grand opening on September 28, 2021.